michaelyin/blankanswer-classifier/README.md

-service to check if an image has answer (fill blank) from a student or not.
+Python rest service to check if an image has answer (fill blank) from a student or not.

 1. setup PYTHONPATH